Last updated on 5/19/2021 at 8:30 am

-We currently anticipate starting payment of Mixed Earners Unemployment Compensation on May 19, 2021.
-When the program is deployed, you will receive all back payments due to you.
+Applications and supporting documentation for Mixed Earners Unemployment Compensation may be submitted beginning on May 19, 2021.
+Programming is completed and we will begin to review the applications as they are submitted.
+If eligible, you will receive all back payments due to you.

 MEUC is a temporary program providing an additional $100/week payment to individuals who are receiving regular UI benefits and earned at least $5,000 in net earnings from self-employment in the tax year prior to the individual's initial claim.

 Individuals must apply for MEUC and supply necessary documentation to prove their net self-employment earnings.